Wacom-Developer/personal-knowledge-library/docs/knowledge/base/search.md

     vector_db_response_time: float
         Response time in milliseconds for the vector database.
     tokenizer_time: float
-        Tokenizer time in milliseconds for search query.
+        Tokenizer time in milliseconds for a search query.
     number_of_tokens: int
         Number of tokens in the search query.